jacksonriley/zw_to_anki/README.md

 ## TODO:
  - add grabbing sound from google TTS and stick that on the flashcards
+ - better heuristics about filtering out HSK vocab.
+For example, with `--hsk-filter 2`, 帮助 is filtered out, but 帮 isn't.
+Probably need to just get the list and check if the word/character is contained within any HSK vocab.
  - better heuristics about ignoring surnames, maybe?
  - proper error handling, tests
  - add examples from the text on each flashcard